A truly epic dive site above and below water, Manta Alley is one of the most dramatic dive sites in Indonesia to see manta rays.

 -

 Browse detailed info and photos about individual Komodo dive sites so you can get a sense of what to expect.Check times and pricing of flights to Labuan Bajo which is where most Komodo liveaboards depart and return.Check my liveaboard packing list to make sure you bring all you needIt's compulsory to have diving insurance.
-World Nomads offers diving insurance as part of their Thailand travel insuranceBook a hotel in Labuan Bajo or Bali for when you get back from the liveaboard.
+World Nomads offers diving insurance as part of their Indonesia travel insuranceBook a hotel in Labuan Bajo or Bali for when you get back from the liveaboard.
 Bali has a decent airport hotel if required - no need to leave the airport.Decide if you want to stay on in Labuan Bajo after your trip and explore Komodo onland

 I have a hazy memory of diving Manta Alley back in 2009 and seeing six or seven mantas stacked up pyramid style in the alley, just hovering in the current and feeding on whatever was being filtered through their gills.